argilo/contest-sdr/README.md

 Email: <argilo@gmail.com>

-The intent of this project is to turn a HackRF (or other SDR board) into a multi-band transceiver for use in amateur radio contents such as the ARRL June VHF contest.
+The intent of this project is to turn a HackRF (or other SDR board) into a multi-band transceiver for use in amateur radio contests such as the ARRL June VHF contest.
 At present it only supports CW.

 At the moment, it depends on patches to hackrf and gr-osmosdr to add